benmvp/slides/md/2016-es6-developer-week.md

 - I actually prefer it over the others, but they more or less accomplish the same tasks
 - If you visit the websites they have interactive transpilers you can play around with
 - The previous animation was the Babel online REPL
-- Babel is super popular because it supports React's JSX
+- Babel is super popular because it also supports React's JSX syntax

 =====